ard37880/Dino-Factory/README.md

 How to use:
 1. Download your prefered release (latest is reccommended)
-2. Change any channel IDs, Role names, Discord bot token, etc BEFORE installing onto your server
+2. Change any channel IDs, Role names, Discord bot token, etc.
 3. Once done you can now save and run it locally!

 Like to make a feature request or custom bot, join our Discord!